 We own it: locally

 Councils are setting up energy companies to give communities an affordable, green alternative to the Big Six.
-Check out Robin Hood Energy, Bristol Energy and White Rose Energy, as well as Our Power in Scotland and the People’s Energy company.
+Check out Robin Hood Energy, Bristol Energy and White Rose Energy, as well as the People’s Energy company.

 Local councils are also providing great public alternatives to outsourcing on everything from waste to social care.
 So we’ve set up the Local Public Ownership Awards to celebrate their success!